WellthCare

 The question that decides everything

-If you only remember one thing, make it this: Are you enrolling while you still have active employer coverage, or after that active coverage ends?
+If you only remember one thing, make it this: Are you enrolling while you still have active employer coverage, or after that coverage ends?

 That single detail determines which window you use, what you can delay, and what proof you’ll need later.
 In benefits systems terms, it’s your “event type,” and everything downstream depends on classifying it correctly.